-9 This figure includes all active projects in the database for which a formal commitment was reported in the media.
+9 This figure includes all active projects in the database for which a formal commitment was reported through open source channels.
 It does not include projects that have been designated as "Pledged" only, "Suspended" and/or "Cancelled".
 Financial amounts are reported in 2009 U.S. dollars.
 All figures above exclude project records marked "suspicious".
 Official finance includes all forms of assistance from donor government agencies.